 All our locations in Kenya are KFC Silver Label Certificated by the Kenya Flower Council.
 This certificate is based on environmental and socio-economic principles which ensure certified producers foster sustainable, responsible and safe production of cut flowers and ornamentals.
 The Standard covers good agricultural practice, human resource management and workers welfare, good governance, health & safety, environmental protection & conservation, and post-harvest management.

-In Ethiopia, our farm has MPS-A certification.
+In Ethiopia, our farm has MPS-A and MPS-SQ certification.
 The MPS-ABC certificate is a unique world standard and works as a benchmark in demonstrating to what extent our operations are environmentally friendly.
 There are three different levels, MPS-A, MPS-B and MPS-C. MPS-A certified is the most environmentally friendly.
 MPS-SQ stands for ‘Socially Qualified’ and focusses on Health & Safety, and good working conditions.
 The Ethiopian farm also has an EHPEA Silver qualification; for a sustainable social and environmental development in the floriculture sector.

 International best practice

 We strive to meet the following international standards and guidelines in our business:

 - The Performance Standards of the International Finance Corporation